The Goonies ‘r’ good enough for the NES…barely.

 Starting up the game, things seem fairly promising.
 A nifty chiptune version of the beloved “The Goonies ‘R’ Good Enough” song by Cyndi Lauper kicks in and you find yourself controlling Mikey Walsh in traditional side-scrolling platformer style.
 Your task is to explore the Fratellis’ maze-like hideout and rescue all six of your missing Goonie pals plus the inexplicable Annie.
 Everything looks and sounds decent by 1987 standards, Mikey controls pretty well, and his main weapon, a yo-yo, is fun to use.
 These action scenes aren’t exactly great, but you’re probably having an okay time battling snakes, spiders, and the occasional gangster.

 It’s only when you step inside one of the numerous doors scattered around the hideout that things start to go south fast.
 Surprise!
 Goonies II is also a first person point-and-click adventure game like Déjà Vu or Shadowgate!
 A really half-baked and boring one.
 Using a menu of basic commands, you can move between screens, punch walls to reveal hidden items, and use a small selection of tools that you find during your quest (a hammer to uncover secret doors, a candle to light up dark areas, and so on).
-This had the potential to be interesting stuff but, unlike in the similarly-structured games mentioned above, there are no true puzzles to solve, cool locations to see, or even entertaining text descriptions of your actions to read.
+This had the potential to be compelling stuff.
+Unlike in the similarly-structured games mentioned above, however, there are no true puzzles to solve, cool locations to see, or even entertaining text descriptions of your actions to read.
 Just the exact same plain square rooms, where you’ll be expected to robotically run down your list of commands trying each one before moving on.
-There’s nothing whatsoever challenging or stimulating to be found in these portions of the game.
-It’s just doing every possible action in a given room before moving on to the next.
+There’s nothing challenging or stimulating to be found in these portions of the game.
+You simply perform every possible action in a given room before moving on to the next.
 See a blank wall?
 Try the glasses.
 No result?
 Punch the wall.
 Still nothing?
 Try the hammer.
 Now do the exact same thing with every other wall in the game.
 Every.
 Other.
 Wall.
 Even when this repetitive and agonizingly slow process does actually result in finding a hidden passage or item, you don’t get the satisfaction of feeling clever or accomplished.
 What else were you going to do?
 Not hammer that wall?

-You’ll occasionally meet with an NPC character in one of these rooms, and they’re simultaneously one of the best and worst things about Goonies II.
-The best because they’re usually utter weirdos spouting hilarious badly-translated gibberish and the worst because they almost never do or say anything useful.
-There’s a surprising number of generic old people, the Creature from the Black Lagoon, an Eskimo, and a superhero called Konami Man (who later starred in Konami Wai Wai World on the Famicom), among others.
+You’ll occasionally meet with an NPC character in one of these rooms and they’re simultaneously one of the best and worst things about Goonies II.
+The best because they’re usually abject weirdos spouting hilarious badly-translated gibberish and the worst because they almost never do or say anything useful.
+There’s a surprising number of generic old people, the Creature from the Black Lagoon, an Eskimo named Eskimo, and a superhero called Konami Man (who later starred in Konami Wai Wai World on the Famicom), among others.
 At least Konami Man will heal you when you visit him, so he’s okay by me.
 The others will mostly do stuff like tell you that the room you’re currently in that warps you to another part of the map is a warp zone (really!?) or declare “It’s fun to play The Goonies 2!”
 Brilliant.

 So the first person segments are a wretched slog, but even the platforming segments have issues that become apparent as you play on.
 For starters, there’s absolutely no challenge to be found.
 Oh, there are plenty of ways to die.
 Enemies, bottomless pits, lava, all that stuff.
 There’s simply no incentive not to die a lot, since you can instantly continue from the same screen you lost your last life on as many times as you want.
 You lose any expendable items like keys and bombs that you might be carrying, but these drop all the time from random enemies, so you’re constantly picking up more.
 Combine this with the fact that some of the late game foes can take a dozen or more yo-yo hits before they finally go down and you have a game where you’ll be sorely tempted to just plow right through enemies heedless of the damage sustained just to save time getting from point A to point B. Not exactly riveting stuff.